kedro-org/kedro-viz/CONTRIBUTING.md

 | `animals` | `/src/utils/data/animals.mock.js` |
 | `layers` | `/src/utils/data/layers.mock.js` |

 Randomly-generated data can be seeded with a hash string, which will allow you to replicate a generated layout.
 You can supply a seed with a `seed` query string in the URL, e.g. `http://localhost:4141/?data=random&seed=oM4xauN4Whyse`.
-When using randomly-generated data without a seed, the app will generate a new pseudo-random one every time, and will output it to the browser console in case you wish to reuse it.
+If you do not supply a seed, the app will generate a new pseudo-random one every time, and will output it to the browser console in case you wish to reuse it.

 ### Branching conventions